Rare confirms ‘Sea Of Thieves’ next-gen enhancements

-With both Xbox Series consoles launching next week (November 10), Rare has announced that enhancements for Sea Of Thieves.
+With both Xbox Series consoles launching next week (November 10), Rare has announced the enhancements for Sea Of Thieves.

 The developer revealed on Twitter that each console will be receiving different upgrades, aiming to take full advantage of the next-gen hardware when both launch on November 10.